music-encoding/music-encoding/README.md

      OpenJDK 64-Bit Server VM (build 11.0.9+11, mixed mode)
      ```

-     If the version number indicated is lower than `8.0.0` or if the command returns an empty string, please update or install Java according to an installation instruction found on the internet and matching your operating system.
+     If the version number indicated is lower than `8.0.0` or if the command returns an empty string, please update or install Java according to an installation instruction matching your operating system that (to be found on the internet).

    * Is Apache Ant installed?

      [Apache Ant](https://ant.apache.org/manual/install.html) is a library for building software projects and drives the creation of MEI schemata and guidelines from the ODD sources.
-     Run the following command to see if it is available on yout system:
+     Run the following command to see if it is available on your system:

      ```bash
      ant -version